 Photo submitted by: Aneesh Keni (Site visit to The Diegan in downtown San Diego as part of class, SE 211 Advanced Structural Concrete)

 The doctor of philosophy (Ph.D.) degree program is intended to prepare students for careers in teaching, research, and/or in their chosen professional specialties.
 The Ph.D. program requires a departmental comprehensive examination, a Ph.D. candidacy examination, a Ph.D. dissertation based on new and unique research, and a dissertation defense.
+The student is required to closely work with a faculty advisor.

 - Financial Support